rbishop/rbishop.github.io/_posts/2014-02-12-avoid-whitespace-shame-git-stripspace.markdown

 ```

 Hotdog!
 As promised, the whitespace is gone.
 But you'll also notice, we had two
-new lines in between line 3 and 5 and now we have only one new line.
+new lines in between lines 3 and 5 and now we have only one new line.
 That's
 because `git-stripspace` is actually an overachiever.
 On top of stripping
 whitespace it also: